open-horizon/exchange-api/README.md

 ```

 - Otherwise, get files `exchangecert.pem`, `keypassword`, and `keystore` from the person who created them and put them in `./keys/etc`.

+### TLS

+- The Exchange requires the use of the `https` protocol for all incoming/outgoing traffic, `http` traffic will not be accepted.
+A Secure Socket Layer (SSL) certificate is required to encrypt all traffic and must be provided by the user.
+- A PKCS12 truststore (`.p12`) is the required way to pass your SSL certificate and signing key to the application.
+Location and truststore password must be specified in the `/etc/horizon/exchange/config.json`.
+- Do to the use of Java 8 the Exchange is limited to TLS version 1.2 with no support for TLS version 1.3.
+- The following cipher suites are accepted:
+    - `TLS_DHE_RSA_WITH_AES_256_GCM_SHA384`
+    - `TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384`
+    - `TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384`

+#### Creating A Self-Signed Certificate For `localhost`

+- `sudo openssl genrsa -aes-256-ofb -out localhost.key 4096` (creates signing key-pair)
+- `sudo openssl req -new -key localhost.key -out localhost.csr -sha3-512` (creates a Certificate Signing Request (CSR))
+    - The `CN` field must be `localhost`
+- `sudo openssl x509 -req -days 1 -in localhost.csr -signkey localhost.key -out localhost.crt -sha512` (creates self-signed certificate)
+- `sudo openssl pkcs12 -export -out /etc/horizon/exchange/localhost.p12 -in localhost.crt -inkey localhost.key -aes-256-ofb` (creates PKCS12 truststore)

 ## Building and Running in Local Sandbox